tholden/dynareOBC/ReadMe.txt

 * For controlling and performing model diagnostics
     * FeasibilityTestGridSize=INTEGER (default: 0)
-      Specifies the number of points in each of the two axes of the grid on which a test of a sufficient condition for feasibility is performed.
+      Specifies the number of points in each of the two axes of the grid on which a test of a sufficient condition for feasibility with T=infinity is performed.
 Setting a larger number increases the chance of finding feasibility, but may be slow.
       If FeasibilityTestGridSize=0 then the test is disabled.
     * SkipQuickPCheck
       Disables the "quick" check to see if the M matrix has any contiguous principal sub-matrices